RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - <a href="https://github.com/semiosis">Semiosis</a> is a free and open-source curation of prompts for OpenAI's GPT-3/Codex, EleutherAI's GPT-j, AlephAlpha's World Model and other language models.<br>

 <b>Collaboration:</b> <br>
-If you're a social enterprise, researcher, organization, student, or academic helping female victims of abuse, coercive control, domestic abuse, bots, harassment, or hostile environments, we welcome partnership with you to create Social Network Analysis, data analysis, machine learning, natural language processing, artificial intelligence, OSINT, rescue, and monitoring systems to help other victims and their lives.
+If you're a social enterprise, researcher, organization, student, or academic helping female victims of abuse, coercive control, domestic abuse, bots, harassment, or hostile environments, we welcome partnership with you to create Social Network Analysis, data analysis, machine learning, natural language processing, artificial intelligence, OSINT, rescue, timelines, and monitoring systems to help other victims and their lives.
 <br><i>Please contact us for data and code.</i>
 <br><br>
 <b>Although it's abuse of process, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a> is becoming illegal in more countries and states/provinces worldwide.</b>